 BFF M&M’S® For All Funkind Grant

-Mars Wrigley has announced a mentorship opportunity through the Bentonville Film Festival (BFF) to support up-and-coming, underrepresented diverse filmmakers and content creators.
+In 2022, Mars Wrigley announced a mentorship opportunity through the Bentonville Film Festival (BFF) to support an up-and-coming, underrepresented filmmaker and content creator.
 Through a multi-year partnership with Bentonville Film Festival, Mars Wrigley is dedicated to creating more inclusive entertainment and better moments by helping supporting a wide range of underrepresented storytellers, including BIPOC, people with a disability and people from the LGBTQIA+ communities.
 With this grant and mentorship, Mars Wrigley – with one of our largest global brands – M&M’S is working to help diverse content creators overcome barriers with funding and hands-on experience to create a world where the next generation of fans and creators feels they belong.
 The grant is part of a movement M&M’S to remind people everywhere that despite our differences, we all belong to a community of humans that have one simple and powerful thing in common: fun.

-The mentorship includes a $20,000 grant, plus the opportunity to work with the M&M’S® team on a project for the iconic brand, focused on championing fun to help everyone feel included.
+The 2022 BFF M&M’s For All Funkind Grant was awarded to Sofia Garza-Barba, who’s film, Yo Soy Vampiro (I’m A Vampire), screened as part of the 2021 Bentonville Film Festival Competition Shorts program.
+The mentorship includes a $20,000 grant for her next short film, which will premiere at the 2023 Festival, plus the opportunity to work with the M&M’S® team on a project for the iconic brand, focused on championing fun to help everyone feel included.